yanliu1111/javascript-course-notes/20220922How JS works behind the scenes.md

 jessicaCopy.family.push('Mary');
 jessicaCopy.family.push('John');
-console.log('Before marriage:', jessica);
+console.log('Before marriage:', jessica2);
-console.log('After marriage:', marriedJessica);
+console.log('After marriage:', jessicaCopy);
 ```

-**Williams doesnt changed, because first level**
+**Williams doesn’t changed, because first level**

 **Family object is a deeply nested object, therefore, object.assign did not really, behind the scenes, copy it to the new object.
-So in essence, both the objects, Jessica2 and JessicaCopy have a proterty called family, which points at the same object in the memory heap.
+So in essence, both the objects, Jessica2 and JessicaCopy have a proterty called family, which ==points at the same object in the memory heap==.
 Here is array, array inside object, deep object.**

 Complex: How to create a deep clone, using an external lib, for example, like lo-Dash, one of them is for deep cloning.
 Future section, we use external lib to do deep clone.